 In the context of social security administration, the ISSA defines governance as the manner in which the vested authority uses its powers to achieve the institution’s objectives, including its powers to design, implement and innovate the organization’s policies, rules, systems and processes, and to engage and involve its stakeholders.

-The first part of the ISSA Guidelines on Good Governance outlines the five principals of good governance for the board and management: accountability, transparency, predictability, participation and dynamism.
+- The first part A of the ISSA Guidelines on Good Governance outlines the five principals of good governance for the board and management: accountability, transparency, predictability, participation and dynamism.

-The second part offers practical guidance on the nine core areas of common concern to social security institutions: strategic planning; operational risk management; internal audit of operations; actuarial soundness; enforcing the prudent principle in investment management; prevention and control of corruption and fraud; service standards; human resources; and information and communication technology (ICT) infrastructure.
+- The second part B offers practical guidance on the nine specific areas of common concern to social security institutions: strategic planning; risk management; internal audit of operations; actuarial assessment of financial sustainability; enforcing the prudent principle in investment management; prevention and control of error, evasion and fraud in contributions and benefits; service standards for members and beneficiaries; human capital policies and information and communication technology (ICT) infrastructure.

 The ISSA Academy

 The ISSA Academy offers the member institutions capacity building and development opportunities for their professionals based on the ISSA Guidelines.
 The ISSA Guidelines are professional standards for social security administrations on 13 core areas in social security administration.

 The ISSA Academy aims to improve and innovate the performance of the member institutions by using the ISSA Guidelines as references to benchmark their systems, methods and practices.

 The ISSA Academy consists of workshops, diploma training courses and tailor-made courses, all based on the ISSA Guidelines.